Mossop/WebAppTabs/README.md

 Building
 --------

-To build an XPI that can be installing into Thunderbird change to the `src` directory and run the following command:
+To build an XPI that can be installed into Thunderbird just run the `build.sh` command and it will output `webapptabs.xpi` into the current directory. **This will update any existing file without warning.**

-    zip -r0 webapptabs.xpi *

 Contributing
 ------------